munificent/game-programming-patterns/book/component.markdown

     got them laid out in memory in the most efficient way for your CPU to read them.

-    This is a rare hat trick in architecture: your code is both more maintainable *and* faster.
+    This is a rare win-win in architecture: your code is both more maintainable *and* faster.

 *   The open source <a href="http://www.delta3d.org/">Delta3D</a>